FOREX-Dollar bulls pull in horns ahead of Bernanke speech

 Bernanke's testimony before the House Financial Services Committee will start at 1400 GMT, with the text of his prepared remarks to be released at 1230 GMT.

-Ahead of the big event in Washington, the Bank of England will release the minutes of its latest MPC meeting, which could shed more light on how dovish its new governor Mark Carney is.

-Sterling was soft, staying near four-month lows against the euro, after benign UK inflation data the previous day.
-The euro traded at 86.935 pence, just below its four-month high of 87.075 set on Tuesday.

-On the other hand, the Australian dollar held onto much of its 1.5 percent gain from the previous day after investors were forced to cut bearish positions after minutes of the Reserve Bank of Australia (RBA) led the market to lengthen the odds of a rate cut next month.
+A notable mover overnight was the Australian dollar, which jumped more than 1 percent as investors were forced to cut bearish positions after minutes of the Reserve Bank of Australia (RBA) led the market to lengthen the odds of a rate cut next month.

 * expects to complete its financial restructuring process and emerge from chapter 11 in next few weeks Source text for Eikon: Further company coverage: